USEPA/e-manifest/docs/src/Intro/the-manifest.md

 1. **Biennial Report**: the `"BrInfo` field contains data related to the [Biennial Report](https://www.epa.gov/hwgenerators/biennial-hazardous-waste-report).
-Users can elect to provide this information on the manifest, RCRAInfo can make use of this data in the BR module to make reporting easier for users who elect to provide this information.
+Users can elect to provide this information on the manifest and use of this data in the BR module to make reporting easier.

-#### Field Values
+#### Values

+Since electronic manifests are not constrained by the physical space available on a piece of paper, the values of many fields have a more rich (i.e., useful) representation than their paper counterparts.
+Some values are also confined to certain manifest submission types (e.g, electronic manifests vs Data + Image).

-1. **status**: The status field of electronic manifests is managed by the e-Manifest system.
+1. **status**: The status field is managed by the e-Manifest system.
 Since paper manifests are completed outside the e-Manifest system and uploaded after the TSDF receives the shipment, paper manifests can only be assigned a subsection of the available statuses.

    ![manifest status](../assets/manifest_statuses.jpg)
    _Green boxes are shared by electronic/hybrid and paper manifests._

-2. **Codes**: Items such as waste codes, management method codes, units of measurements and others have a different representation on electronic manifests than on paper manifests.
-For example, a federal waste codes paper manifests are usually represented by a single string containing a single letter and three numbers, such as `'D001'`.
-The same federal waste code on an electronic manifest, would be represented by an object containing the code and a description.
+2. **Codes**: Items such as waste codes, management method codes, and units of measurements can contain additional information on the electronic representation.
+For example, federal waste codes on a paper manifests are listed as a letter and three numbers (e.g., `'D001'`) waste code on an electronic manifest, are represented by an object containing the code and a description.

    ```json
    {